HarshitDevHub/HarshitDevHub/README.md

 ## 🚀 About Me
 - 💻 Full Stack Web Developer
-- 🌐 Expertise in MERN Stack and PHP/MySQL
+- 🌐 Expertise in MERN Stack and PHP/MySQL/Wordpress
-- 🎓 Computer Science Graduate
 - 📈 Always eager to learn and explore new technologies

 ## 🔧 Technologies & Tools